dequelabs/axe-core/doc/code-submission-guidelines.md

 ### Docblock Comments

 We use [Docblock comments](https://en.wikipedia.org/wiki/Docblock) in our code.
-Docblock comments are a way to describe what a function does, it's signature, and describe it's inputs.
+Docblock comments are a way to describe what a function does, its signature, and describe its inputs.

 <details>
   <summary>Example of Docblock comment</summary>